-In the polite or "false" smile, the lip corners stretch sideward with little upward curl and there are no visible "crow's-feet" at the corners of the eyes.
-Thus, the real smile (with both the mouth and eye areas activated) is a more accurate reflection of mood.
+In the polite or "false" smile, the lip corners stretch sideward with little upward curl, and there are no visible "crow's-feet" at the corners of the eyes.
+Thus, the real smile (with both the mouth and eye areas activated) is a more accurate reflection of the mood.

 About the Smile Origin as Body Language

-The smile face can be traced back to our ancestors, the primates, who still display a wide variety of facial expressions, including the grimace or fear grin and the submissive grin used to show "I am afraid."
-These expressions evolved into the human smile that now suggests that "I am harmless, friendly and happy to be with you."
+The smiling face can be traced back to our ancestors, the primates, who still display a wide variety of facial expressions.
+The grimace or fear grin and the submissive grin are used to show "I am afraid."
+These expressions evolved into the human smile that now suggests "I am harmless, friendly and happy to be with you."
 The smile is used all over the world to indicate pleasure and happiness.
 Even people who were born blind and have never seen a smile on others display a smile when they are happy and pleased.

 About the Flirting Power of a Smile

-Lab research reveals that many chemical and physical changes take place in a man's body without him noticing when a woman stranger smiles at him.
+Lab research reveals that many chemical and physical changes take place in a man's body when a woman stranger smiles at him.
 The same response happens even when he looks at a picture of a woman smiling!

 In the late 1990s, Safeway, the second largest supermarket chain in the U.S., instructed its store employees to smile and greet customers with direct eye contact.
 In 1998, 12 female employees filed grievances over the chain's smile-and-eye-contact policy.
 What the smile with eye contact was bringing to them from male customers were numerous unwanted requests for dates!

 The main point here is that a real smile is a powerful tool for enhancing relationships of all types.
-It is body language that says, "I like you and I am happy to see you."
+It is body language that says, "I like you, and I am happy to see you."
 These are words everyone likes to hear.
-Even if you are not actually speaking those words, your smile will say them for you and that will make the other person especially happy to be with you.
+Even if you are not speaking those words, your smile will say them for you, and that will make the other person especially happy to be with you.

 Smiling Can Extend Your Life